-Apply a good amount of oil-free moisturizer before and after your tanning session.
+Apply a good amount of oil-free lotion before and after your tanning session like the one above.
 Oil on your skin acts as a barrier that will prevent you from achieving an even tan and results that aren’t as strong as you expected.
 Indoor tanning can use up a lot of the moisture in your skin which can result in flaky and dull skin.
 Keeping your skin soft and supple by applying a hydrating lotion will replenish the moisture lost.

 Don’t use any SPF products

 SPF is found in most skin care products, but it can interfere with the tanning process.
 To prevent leaving the tanning booth with white splotches all over your skin after a tanning session, avoid applying creams and SPF products on your skin before your tanning session.
-However, you can apply SPF lip balm to protect your lips from getting tanned.
+However, you can apply SPF lip balm to protect your lips from getting tanned like the one below.

 Check your prescription